warewulf/warewulf-docs/contributing/development-environment-kvm.rst

     $ sudo wwctl server start
     $ sudo wwctl server status

-5. Create a new guest VM instance inside the VirtualBox to be the warewulf client/compute node.
-Under the system configuration make sure to select the optical and network options only for the boot order.
-The default iPXE used by VirtualBox does not come with bzImage capability which is needed for warewulf.
-Download the ipxe.iso available at ipxe.org and mount the ipxe.iso to the optical drive.
-Enable one Network adapter for this VM and assign it to the NAT Network created in step #1 above.

-6. Boot your node and watch the console and the output of the Warewulfd process
+4. Boot your node and watch the console and the output of the Warewulfd process